heptarch/heptarch.github.io/drafts/SAEPage.md

 But there is a mysterious consistency lurking in these plots.
-Although the LASSO curves behave differently, they also hit a fixed value of support recovery (just below $0.5$, indicated by a solid line) for a special function (indicated by dotted line on right)
+Although the LASSO curves behave differently, they also hit a fixed value of support recovery (just below $0.5$, indicated by a solid line) for a special function (indicated by the thicker dotted) of $\rho$:

 $$
 \alpha^\ast(\rho) = \frac{1}{C\rho \log(1/\rho)}, \quad C \approx 1.14.
 $$

-We will explain this magic trick later, but importantly, it diverges as $\rho \to 0$, which is what we expect; for arbitrarily sparse data, any number of neurons can recover it.
+We will explain where this comes from later, but importantly, it sensibly diverges as $\rho \to 0$; we expect this, since any number of neurons should be able to recover features that never occur.
 The existence of this "transition" suggests *universality* underlying the behaviour of the sparse decoder, parametrized by $\rho$.
 The universality for the MSE is weaker but still present.